A. A. MacLeod: Radicalization

-In the late 1920s, MacLeod moved to New York City to work on the staff of The World Tomorrow, a prominent socialist-pacifist magazine.
+In the late 1920s, MacLeod moved to New York City, U.S. to work on the staff of The World Tomorrow, a prominent socialist-pacifist magazine.
 While in New York, he married Virginia MacLean, who was originally from North Sydney and educated at Acadia University in Wolfville, Nova Scotia.
+She would be the maternal aunt of actors Shirley MacLaine and Warren Beatty, after they were born in the 1930s.

-The couple were both pacifists and supporters of the Socialist Party of America.
-They moved further to the left as a result of the Scottsboro Boys case, joining the Defense League for the Scottsboro Boys with which the Communist Party USA was heavily involved.
+The MacLeods were both pacifists and both were supporters of the Socialist Party of America.
+They moved further to the left as a result of the Scottsboro Boys case, joining the Defense League for the Scottsboro Boys in which Communist Party USA activists were heavily involved.

 The MacLeods were also radicalized by the poverty of the Great Depression and by their opposition to the growing threat of fascism.
 In 1933, the couple returned to Nova Scotia, possibly with plans of taking up permanent residence there.
-While in Nova Scotia, they campaigned in the 1933 provincial election for J.B.
-McLachlan, the veteran union leader and Communist who was running as a "Workers' United Front" candidate.
+MacLeod hoped to establish a workers' school to prepare coal miners and others to work as social activists.
+While in Nova Scotia, they campaigned in the 1933 provincial election for J. B. McLachlan, the veteran union leader and Communist who was running as a "Workers' United Front" candidate.
 The MacLeods joined the Communist Party during this period.
-MacLeod helped establish a worker's school, assisting idle miners.
-His vision was to steer the peace movement towards the view of peace as realizable through radical change and socialist solidarity.

 Anti-fascism and Spanish Civil War

 In 1934, MacLeod focused his attention on organizing the founding conference of the Canadian League Against War and Fascism, which took place in Toronto in October.
 With more than 500 delegates in attendance from a range of leftist and labour groups, this was a major step in the Communist Party's shift to the popular front strategy.
 MacLeod presided and served as national chairman for the next five years.
 In its last years, the organization was known as the Canadian League for Peace and Democracy.
 MacLeod resigned as chairman in August 1939, on the eve of World War II.

 Throughout the 1930s, MacLeod helped attract Andre Malraux, Thomas Mann, Harry F. Ward and others as speakers for events organized by the Fellowship of Reconciliation, the Women's International League for Peace and Freedom, and his Canadian League Against War and Fascism.
+His vision was to steer the peace movement towards the view of peace as realizable through radical change and socialist solidarity.